aidilmkrz/Vulnerable-Machine-PwnTillDwn-1-st-Box-/README.md

 ## 🏁 Conclusion

-This lab demonstrates how a weak file upload mechanism combined with improper privilege configuration can lead to **full system compromise**.
-By exploiting a simple validation flaw, it was possible to achieve RCE and directly obtain SYSTEM-level access.
+This lab demonstrates how multiple weak security controls — including default credentials and insecure file upload validation — can lead to **full system compromise**.
+By chaining these vulnerabilities, it was possible to gain administrative access, achieve RCE, and obtain SYSTEM-level privileges.

 ---